J01100/matrix-calculator/README.md

 to be added:

+add instruction manual to run

-change to frame by freme control system instead of destroying windows. back to menu button
+change to frame by frme control system instead of destroying windows. back button on input window

 work matrix addition button
 ask for dimensions